1977 North Indian Ocean cyclone season: Tropical Storm Two (02A)

 On June 9, a tropical disturbance was noted off the west coast of India in the Arabian Sea.
 The system moved northward, followed by a northwest turn on June 10 while the system intensified into a tropical storm.
 It curved toward the west, and the JTWC reported the cyclone as reaching peak winds of 70 mph on June 11.
 The JTWC issued the final advisory at 0800 UTC on June 13 as the storm was making landfall on Masirah Island.
-The Oman Department of Meteorology reported the storm as being much stronger than the JTWC, with sustained winds of 105 mph with gusts to 140 mph.
+The Oman Department of Meteorology reported the storm as being much stronger than the JTWC reported, with sustained winds of 105 mph with gusts to 140 mph.
 Shortly after striking Masirah, the storm moved ashore mainland Oman, causing rapid weakening to tropical depression status.
 The system dissipated on June 14 after crossing into southeastern Saudi Arabia.

 The cyclone was the strongest on record to make landfall on the Arabian Peninsula, until Cyclone Gonu surpassed it in 2007.
 Overall, the cyclone caused 105 deaths and 48 injuries, and 50,000 people were left homeless.